 Sculpture appears to have existed long before Man existed in his present evolutionary shape.
 Out of the turbulence of the Earth the rocks appeared to sculpt bees, insects, animals and Man himself.
-Man becomes in this long terrain of intuitive shapes... a living work of art...
-He resembles the rockhewn faces of creation which he shares with every creature long before he appears as he now is.1
+Man becomes in this long terrain of intuitive shapes . . . a living work of art. . .
+He resembles the rock-hewn faces of creation which he shares with every creature long before he appears as he now is.
+12

-My point is that Harris's fiction conceives a world in which all forms of existence and experience, all modalities of being or 'sentient living entities', as he says, whether nature, animals or men, open onto an inner complex reality, the 'immanent substance' or 'archetypal essences'2 emerging in The Infinite Rehearsal.
-This infinite variety in both concrete world and the subterranean reality that informs it, as well as the fluid metaphorical shifts from one to the other account for Harris's 'new conceptual language'3 and for the associative method by which apparent incompatibles of all kinds, and not merely the 'contrasting spaces' as in the early work, coalesce into a chain of being.
+My point is that Harris's fiction conceives a world in which all forms of existence and experience, all modalities of being or "sentient living entities," as he says, whether nature, animals or men, open onto an inner complex reality, the "immanent substance" or "archetypal essences" emerging in The Infinite Rehearsal.
+This infinite variety in both concrete world and the subterranean reality that informs it, as well as the fluid metaphorical shifts from one to the other account for Harris's "new conceptual language" and for the associative method by which apparent incompatibles of all kinds, and not merely the "contrasting spaces" as in the early work, coalesce into a chain of being.
 If, as Harris has often explained, creation is a two-way process, an encounter between his questing protagonists and the fictional substance emerging from the unconscious, then imagination itself partakes of both worlds.
-In its 'unfinished genesis', it is both creative capacity and the wholeness that capacity approaches and glimpses if only evanescently.
+In its "unfinished genesis," it is both creative capacity and the wholeness that capacity approaches and glimpses if only evanescently.
 It creates itself while apprehending the other, revealing the all-pervasiveness that holds the world together.
-In a flash of revelation in The Four Banks of the River of Space, Anselm, the protagonist, exclaims: 'I had missed the subtle linkages of a Parent Imagination in, through and beyond all creatures, all elements, a Parent beyond fixed comprehension'.4
+In a flash of revelation in The Four banks of the River of Space, Anselm, the protagonist, exclaims: "I had missed the subtle linkages of a Parent Imagination in, through and beyond all creatures, all elements, a Parent beyond fixed comprehension."
+15

-And Harris himself asserts about 'The Fabric of the Imagination':
+And Harris himself about "The Fabric of the Imagination,"

-Such a notion arguably implies that there has been a genesis of the imagination within the interstices of unrecorded time, that the unique - indeed inimitable - force of such a genesis imbues the human psyche with flexible and far-flung roots in all creatures, all elements, all worlds and constellations, all sciences, all spaces susceptible to visualisation.5
+Such a notion arguably implies that there has been a genesis of the imagination within the interstices of unrecorded time, that the unique -indeed inimitable-force of such a genesis imbues the human psyche with flexible and farflung roots in all creatures, all elements, all worlds and constellations, all sciences, all spaces susceptible to visualisation.16

-To trace this inimitable force is a challenging paradox through Harris's fiction in that the protagonist's approach to the inexpressible is both a 'terrifying well-nigh unendurable perspective' and a possible source of ecstasy.
-There is no ending in conventional terms in the novels but an achievement of vision: in death which, for Harris, is also life-indeath; through disappearance, real or metaphorical, into the third nameless dimension, or through a fall into a state of suspension between extinction and a possible reversal of that fall as experienced by Bone in Jonestown and the Dreamer in The Dark Jester.
-Increasingly, after exploring the resources of language2 to reach that vision, Harris simultaneously investigates the imaginative, self-reflexive power of the other arts as means of 're-sensitizing' the world.
+To trace this inimitable force is a challenging paradox through Harris's fiction in that the protagonist's approach to the inexpressible is both a "terrifying well-nigh unendurable perspective" and a possible source of ecstasy.
+There is no ending in conventional terms in his novels but an achievement of vision: in death which, for Harris, is also life-in-death; through disappearance, real or metaphorical, into the third nameless dimension, or through a fall into a state of suspension between extinction and a possible reversal of that fall as experienced by Bone in Jonestown and the Dreamer in The Dark Jester.
+Increasingly, after exploring the resources of language to reach that vision, Harris simultaneously investigates the imaginative, self-reflexive power of the other arts as means of "re-sensitizing" the world.